-According to the Competition Authority's 2021 annual report, 74 of the 460 cases the Board decided on related to competition law violations: 44 of those cases related to article 4 of the Competition Law and 30 of those 44 cases related to horizontal agreements.
-Overall, the Authority recorded increased article 4 enforcement and decreased cartel enforcement under horizontal agreements assessments.
+According to the Competition Authority's 2022 annual report, 78 of the 386 cases the Board decided related to competition law violations: 58 of those cases related to article 4 of the Competition Law and 38 of those 58 cases related to horizontal agreements.
+Overall, the Authority recorded increased article 4 enforcement and cartel enforcement under horizontal agreements assessments.

-In respect of cartel enforcement activity, the Board recently issued a reasoned decision that concluded imposition of an administrative monetary fine against chain markets engaged in retail food and cleaning products and their supplier, for their cartel arrangement.7 The Board found that five chain markets, directly or through their supplier indirectly, and their supplier:
+In respect of cartel enforcement activity, the Board issued a reasoned decision that concluded with the imposition of an administrative monetary fine against chain markets engaged in retail food and cleaning products and their suppliers for their cartel arrangement.
+The Board found that five chain markets, directly or through their supplier indirectly, and their suppliers:

-- coordinated their prices or price transitions; - shared competitively sensitive information; - colluded on and heightened prices through retailers against the good of consumers; and - observed and maintained said collusion by using sanction strategies.
+- coordinated their prices or price transitions; - shared competitively sensitive information; - colluded on and heightened prices through retailers against the good of consumers; and - observed and maintained this collusion by using sanction strategies.